TJ2005/Obsidian-Notes-Public/Publish/Btech Fourth Semester/Subjects/PNS/Personal Notes/Random Variable and its Probability Distributions.md

 ---
-Title: "Random Variable and its Probability Mass Function"
+Title: Random Variable and its Probability Mass Function
 Status:
 marker:
 tags:
-Date: "2025.03.13"
+Date: 2025.03.13
-Time: "07:50"
+Time: 07:50
 ---

-## Random Variables
+# Random Variables

 Imagine we are taking into account the values that a die can give us.
 One can call the random variable as $X$ and the possible values it can take as $x$.
 - $X$ can take on the values $1, 2, 3, 4, 5, 6$.